Recipe: Vegetable Pulao

 - Usually for biryani the rice is parboiled, drained and layered with vegetables, meat and cooked covered.

-- For pulao, the rice is cooked in water, stock or broth along with the vegetables, meat, etc.
+- The rice is cooked in water, stock or broth along with the vegetables, meat, etc, for pulao.

 - Mostly, a lot of different spices, dry fruits and nuts are used in a generous amount for biryanis.